Based on Mark 1:9-15

 Yes, it is illogical to command love.
 But that illogic applies to erotic love and maybe somewhat to friendship love.
 Attraction is more the driver than choice with those.
 But we Christians have been commanded to practice Christ’s divine love that Christ himself has given us.
 We have the goods.
 We’re commanded to use them.
 To love the Lord with all heart, and soul, and mind?
 What does that mean?
 It means that all of one’s compassion and all of one’s embodied personhood and all reason are to ally in love of God and every neighbor.
 That’s a tall order.
 We don’t see that much in public life; almost never in political life.
 Viscera and selfish position rule there.
 To give “thoughts and prayers” about a problem without being willing actively to resolve the problem is essentially hypocritical and disobedient.
 It doesn’t merge compassion and reason and bodies into action.
 To love God and neighbor fully as we are commanded means that we are to use all physical, intellectual, and spiritual resources God has given us to promote the good and to face down the evil.
 There is no separation between faith, prayer, action, personal behavior, and social policy.
 There is every clear God-intended connection between personal faith and public servanthood.

 I’ve been prayerful lately about how many of us here are in risky situations of daily neighborly loving.
 In Parkland on Wednesday Coach Aaron Feis threw all of his heart and body and mind into evil’s way to save his students.
 Without second thought many others protected their charges too.
 It struck me anew how any of many of us here may have to love this way.
 It struck me anew how not one of us is exempt from love’s demand to use all we have been given to so serve before such crises arise.
 We are all now potential victims and heroes and sheroes; certainly our police; now more clearly our teachers and any of us who work in public spaces.
 The problem is not just the prevalence of guns or needless guns.
 The problem is not just mental illness.
 The problem includes both and more.
-And answers do not reduce to more guns or less mental illness.
+And answers do not reduce to more guns with ironclad glock cleaning mat or less mental illness.
 The problem and answers require social and spiritual discernment.
 The problem and answers must be considered respectfully and reasonably.
 And the reach for understanding and resolution must be done collaboratively, not from private echo chambers, not with the insistence that one’s personal expertise negates all other perspectives, not in the “us or them” fashion of one lobby and its allies against all others.
 The problem needs us as Christian heroes and sheroes who will transform the space where no one will do anything.
 The problem begs for discerners of the Kingdom of God to commit our voices and bodies to the love of God that norms all reason and channels all compassion to action.

 Consider how spare and urgently the gospel lesson from Mark describes the start of Jesus’ ministry.
 Jesus’ love of and from God is authorized at his baptism.
 Jesus’ obedient judgment is proven in the clarity of the wilderness, where the manipulations of the Evil One could not be hidden.
 And after the Baptizer’s execution, back in the thick of “civilization’s” daily buzz in which Evil hides, Jesus steps in and proclaims the Good News that the Kingdom of God is here!
 Turn from the ways of fear, he says.
 Do not weaken to the background anonymous powers that hide in the business of life and try to manipulate you with their lies, he says.
 Turn away from them, he says.
 Trust in God’s kingdom and God’s kindom instead, he says.
 In so doing, discover the joy filled and love-filled life that flows from the rule of God!